 For commercial property owners of large buildings and expensive assets, these deductions can be very substantial.
 We have prepared reports for hoteliers that have claimed over $100,000 in scrapping after their hotel refurbishments.

 To make claims for scrapping you need to know the value of the assets that are demolished and disposed of, at the time they are discarded.
+In most scenarios, you will need to have an inspection completed by a qualified quantity surveyor before and after.

 A depreciation and scrapping schedule prepared by a quantity surveyor is the best way to ensure that you are maximising your tax deductions for scrapping and new building works and assets, whilst remaining ATO compliant.